divvungiellatekno/giellalt.uit.no/infra/BuildEverythingForVoikkoLOForRelease.md

+# Build Everything For Voikko LO For Release

 This document describes how to build everything you need to create the **LibreOffice Voikko oxt** extension with Hfst support *for distribution and final delivery*.
 The document is intended for the